Importance sampling correction versus standard averages of reversible MCMCs in terms of the asymptotic variance: Introduction

-As IS and DA are consistent MCMCs which can use the same intermediate approximation, and along with PM are asymptotically exact, there is a choice about which algorithm to use.
-A study of self-normalised IS versus the independence Metropolis-Hastings has been made in \cite{liu}, who also explain why the objective function plays a r\^{o}le in IS, which can be \emph{super-efficient}, i.e. better than sampling i.i.d. from the target distribution (but IS can also be worse).
-Asymptotic variances are explicitly computed and compared in some discrete examples in \cite{bassetti-diaconis} who find that IS and Metropolis-Hastings can be competitive, but that Metropolis-Hastings can do much better (see also \citep[§4.2]{bardsley-solonen-haario-laine}).
+In various settings and different ways, we are not the first to compare direct MCMC with IS MCMC.
+A study of self-normalised IS versus the independence $\MH$ has been made in \cite{liu}.
+Asymptotic variances are explicitly computed and compared in some discrete examples in \cite{bassetti-diaconis} who find that IS and $\MH$ can be competitive, but that $\MH$ can do much better (see also \citep[Sect.~4.2]{bardsley-solonen-haario-laine}).
 On the other hand, \cite{tran-scharth-pitt-kohn} study independent IS with unbiased estimators, and find that this performs better than PM in their experiments (see also \cite{chopin-jacob-papaspiliopoulos}).
-The algorithm of \cite{prangle-lazy} in the setting of approximate Bayesian computation setting involving a two-phase IS approach is also found to perform better experimentally than a direct approach.
-The IS versus DA question has been noted in \citep[§3.3.3]{cui-marzouk-willcox-scalable}, who mention the likely improvement of IS over DA in massive parallelisation.
+The IS versus DA question is noted in \citep[Sect.~3.3.3]{cui-marzouk-willcox-scalable}, who mention the likely improvement of IS over DA in massive parallelisation.
 A methodological comparison of the alternatives in the general MCMC and joint inference context is made in \cite{vihola-helske-franks}, who investigate empirically the relative efficiencies, finding that IS and DA can be competitive, with IS doing slightly better than DA in their experiments, with little or no parallelisation.
-The gap widens with increased parallelisation, a known strength of the IS correction \citep[cf.][]{cui-marzouk-willcox-scalable,lee-yau-giles-doucet-holmes,prangle-lazy, vihola-helske-franks}.
+The gap widens with increased parallelisation, a known strength of the IS correction \citep[see][]{cui-marzouk-willcox-scalable,lee-yau-giles-doucet-holmes, vihola-helske-franks}.